UnaiLalana/DAB-SMOTE/README.md

 ## Main Parameters
 - `dist_method`: Distance method for noise detection (`'euclidean'`, `'manhattan'`, `'chebyshev'`).
+- `r`: Multiplier for IQR (interquartile range) when filtering noisy samples.
-- `k`: Borderline factor for borderline sample detection.
+- `k`: Multiplier for standard deviation in boundary sample detection.
+- `eps`: Epsilon parameter for DBSCAN clustering (neighborhood distance).
+- `min_samples`: Minimum samples for DBSCAN to form a core point.
 - `solver`: Centroid strategy (`'means'` for mean, `'density'` for densest point).
 - `progress`: Shows progress bar.

 ## Datasets
-The benchmarking datasets are in `data/benchmarks/` and follow the .dat format.
+The datasets used in the notebooks should be placed in `data/`.
 Use the utilities in `classes/dataset.py` to read them.

 ## References and Citation
 [1]	U. Lalana and J. A. S. Delgado, ‘Estudio, análisis e implementación de FSDR-SMOTE, técnica de sobremuestreo para problemas de clasificación desbalanceados’, Universidad Publica de Navarra.